wlandau/parallelRemake/README.md

 Normally, this would be an easy job for [`remake`](https://github.com/richfitz/remake).
 However, let's say I want run tasks (1) and (2) in parallel processes, with one process per dataset.
 The [`remake`](https://github.com/richfitz/remake) package does not allow for much parallelism because it runs in a single R session, so I use `workflowHelper` to run pieces of the workflow in parallel instances of [`remake`](https://github.com/richfitz/remake).

 First, let's define the functions for generating data, saving column means, and plotting.
-I keep them in `code.R`.
+I keep them in `code.R` below.

 ```
 generate_data = function(){